On Coded Caching with Correlated Files: Achievable Scheme

-\paragraph*{Delivery Phase} Assume $\dv=(1,2,3,1,2)$, which has $N_{\textup{e}}(\dv)=3$ distinct demanded files.
-Pick one user demanding a distinct file, and refer to it as the ``leader user'' among those demanding the same file.
-Assume here that the set of leaders is $\{1,2,3\}$.
-Consider next a permutation of the leaders, say $(1,2,3)$.
-Our proposed delivery scheme contains $\min\{\Nsf-\rsf+1,\Ksf-t,N_{\textup{e}}(\dv)\}=2$ steps; after Step $i$, the $i^{\textrm{th}}$ element/user in the permutation can decode its desired file; after finishing all steps, the remaining users can also decode their desired file.
+\paragraph*{Delivery Phase} Assume $\dv=(1,2,3,4)$, which has $N_{\textup{e}}(\dv)=4$ distinct demanded files.
+Pick one user demanding a distinct file, and refer to it as the leader among those users demanding the same file.
+Since each user has a distinct request in this example, each user is a leader, and the leader set is $[4]$.
+Consider a permutation $\usf$ of the leaders, say $\usf=(1,2,3,4)$.